Claudio Caniggia: Style of play

 A quick and physically strong striker, with good technique and dribbling skills, Caniggia was known in particular for his exceptional speed as a player; he competed in athletics before his football career, taking part in athletic tournaments at the provincial level, running the 100 meters.
 In addition to his ability to score goals consistently, he was also equally capable of playing off other forwards, and of creating chances for teammates; as such, he was often deployed in deeper roles as an advanced playmaker or creative forward, or even more frequently out wide as a winger.
 Due to his explosive running, which enabled him to get past opponents consistently, throughout his career, he was nicknamed El Hijo del Viento ("Son of the Wind") and El Pájaro ("The Bird").
 Despite his reputation as one of Argentina's greatest players ever, he was also known to be a controversial player.
-In addition to his playing ability and goalscoring, Caniggia stood out for his recogniseable long blonde hair.
+In addition to his playing ability and goalscoring, Caniggia stood out for his recognisable long blonde hair.

 Personal life

 Caniggia was married to Mariana Nannis.
-They had three children: son Kevin Axel, son Alexander Dimitri, and daughter Charlotte Chantal.
+They had three children: Kevin Axel, Álex Dimitri and Charlotte Chantal.
 In September 2019, Caniggia asked his wife for a divorce and started dating Sofia Bonelli, a 26-year-old Argentine model.
 In November 2019 he and Bonelli got married in Tulum, Mexico.